Theft by Taking

-Theft by taking occurs when someone unlawfully takes possession of any property or item belonging to someone else.
-How the property was taken doesn’t matter.
-The simple act of possessing and depriving someone else of his or her property can result in you being charged, and possibly convicted of theft by taking.
+Theft by taking is the legal term used for what most people think of when they think of theft – it is when someone unlawfully takes possession of any property belonging to someone else.
+How, why, or when the property was taken doesn’t matter.
+The simple fact that you have possession of someone else’s property can result in you being charged, and possibly convicted of theft by taking.

 Securing a skilled criminal defense attorney for your case is a very wise choice.
 You’ll have a professional attorney who’s knowledgeable of every element of the law that the state has to prove to obtain a conviction.
 For example, if the state isn’t able to prove that you intended to deprive someone of his or her property, then typically there will be no conviction.